 Summary

-Before joining Bates White, Dr. Karakas was an Assistant Professor of Economics at Syracuse University, where her research focused on political economy and law and economics.
-Her work has been published in top peer-reviewed field journals such as Journal of Public Economics, Games and Economic Behavior, and Journal of Legal Studies.
-She has taught both graduate and undergraduate courses in microeconomics and game theory.
-Dr. Karakas has also given numerous seminars at universities and has presented her research in many conferences over the past decade.
+Before joining Bates White, Leyla was an Assistant Professor of Economics at Syracuse University, publishing research in top peer-reviewed field journals, including Journal of Public Economics, Games and Economic Behavior, and Journal of Legal Studies.
+Over the course of her career, she has delivered seminars at universities and presented her research at major conferences around the globe, showcasing her depth of expertise in political economy and law and economics.

 Education